aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/6-observability/1-policy-agent-cli/index.en.md

 ---
-title : "Network Policy Agent CLI" weight : 21
+title: "Network Policy Agent CLI"
+weight: 21
 ---

 The latest version of the Amazon VPC CNI ships an SDK that provides an interface to interact with eBPF programs on the node.
 The SDK is installed when the aws-node is deployed onto the nodes.
 You can find the SDK binary installed under `/opt/cni/bin` directory on the node.
 Consider using this SDK when you would like to identify connectivity issue.
 Make sure eBPF programs are being created for the pods on the node.

 Run the below command to connect one of the worker nodes in the EKS Cluster.